Strokestown: Sport

 Strokestown GAA is a Gaelic games club based in the town.
 It was founded in 1881 during a meeting in Duffy's Hotel.
 A GAA pitch can be found at the top of Strokestown, surrounded by the local schools, the community centre and a soccer pitch.
 The club is seen as a successful club, recently winning the Roscommon County Senior Football Final in October 2022.
 Other local sports clubs include Kiltrustan Sports Club, which was established in 1979.
 In 2018 a new synthetic grass court was laid, and a walkway created around a newly reseeded pitch.
 Work was later commenced on lighting up the walkway.

-Strokestown Golf Club is a 9 hole golf course located on the N5, approximately 2km east of Strokestown.
+Strokestown Golf Club is a 9-hole golf course located on the N5, approximately 2 km east of Strokestown.
 The club was formed in 1995 and in 2001 moved to its present location in Bumlin.

 Community-based sports facilities and amenities include the Strokestown Community & Sports Centre.
 This centre was built in 1980, and is used as a venue for indoor sports such as soccer, basketball, badminton, boxing and community games.
 The centre is also host to dancing championships, CCÉ Fleadhs, and other community events.
 The Strokestown Community Playground has been open since 2015 and is located on Boreen Road, off Church Street.